 This section describes three related distinctions of the educational use of language which include learning with, learning in and learning from.
 Learning with, refers to learning a language as a subject.
 This means one language can be taught using the same language.
 For example; if Luganda as a local language in Uganda is taught using Luganda or English as a foreign language in Uganda is taught using English.
 Learning in, refers to a situation in which a language is selected to be used as medium of instruction, either in a restricted sense to selected subjects or to a given sub-sector or level of education.
-For example, Uganda language -in-education policies promote the use of the first language as a medium of instruction in the early stages of formal education and English to be used as a medium of instruction in the late stages of formal education.
+For example, Uganda language -in-education policies promote the use of the first language as a medium of instruction in the early stages of formal education.
 Learning from refers to acquiring the skills of a particular language for the purpose of using it for national or international communication.
 For example Kiswahili being a widely spoken language in East Africa can be learnt for the purpose of using it as a national language in Uganda, or English can be learnt for the purpose of making international communication possible (Ministry of Education and Sports 2005).
-This description illustrates that language is a powerful element of quality in education and that the quality potentials of language -in-education cannot be fully harnessed if learning is not carried on with, in, and from language.
+This description illustrates that language is a powerful element of quality in education and that the quality potentials of language.